 For your special variations, you can garnish it with a coffee bean or dust the glass rim with cocoa powder.
 You may even top it with a tower of whipped cream.

-If you don't want to add cream or coffee liqueur, but you want to booze it up, you can consider adding rum, sambucca, or amaretto.
+If you don't want to add cream or coffee liqueur, but you want to booze it up, consider adding rum, sambuca, or amaretto.

 Where to Find One

-If you do not plan to make a visit to an Italian cafe anytime soon, you can make a shakerato in the comfort of your own kitchen.
+If you do not plan to make a visit to an Italian cafe anytime soon, you can make a shakerato at home.

 Fill a cocktail shaker halfway with ice cubes, and pour the espresso over the ice.
 Add sugar or simple syrup.
 Add vanilla syrup or vanilla extract.
 For an alcoholic kick, add a shot of your choice.
 You can toss in a lemon or orange twist and shake vigorously for 10 to 15 seconds.
 Strain into a cocktail (martini) glass or champagne flute.
-Presto, you have yourself a shakerato.
+Presto, you have yourself a shakerato, just like in Italy.